 We finish this subsection by noting that multiple divergences can give rise to the same geometry.
-A 1-1 relationship between divergence and geometries is obtained when considering \textit{conformal-projective} equivalent classes of divergences, which are related both via conformal and projective transformations.
-For a more detailed explanation, we refer the interested reader to Ref.~\cite[Sec.
-2-D]{PhysRevResearch.3.033216}.
+A one-to-one relationship between divergence and geometries is obtained when considering \textit{conformal-projective} equivalent classes of divergences, which are related both via conformal and projective transformations.
+For a more detailed explanation, we refer the interested reader to Ref.~\cite{PhysRevResearch.3.033216}, Sec.
+2-D.

-\subsection{Generalized Legendre transforms as a natural way to describe curved manifolds}
+\subsection{Generalized Legendre Transforms as a Natural Way to Describe Curved Manifolds}

-Sections \ref{sec:dually_flat_geometry} and \ref{sec:divergences_as_tools_geometries} clarified the 1-1 relationship that exists between dually flat manifolds, Bregman divergences, and the Legendre transform.
-Here we explain how these relationships are modified in curved manifolds.
+Sections \ref{sec:dually_flat_geometry} and \ref{sec:divergences_as_tools_geometries} clarified the intimate relationship that exists between dually flat manifolds, Bregman divergences, and the Legendre transform.
+Here we explain how these relationships are altered in more complex geometries.

-In curved geometries it is impossible to construct dual potentials that satisfy Eq.~\eqref{eq:pre-legendre} on the whole manifold.
-This impossibility is a symptom of the fact that the divergences that gives rise to this geometry --- e.g. the $\alpha$-divergence given in Eq.~\eqref{eq:alpha_div} --- is not a Bregman divergence, but only an $f$-divergence~\cite{Amaridivergences}.
+In curved geometries it is impossible to construct dual potentials that satisfy Equation~\eqref{eq:pre-legendre} on the whole manifold.
+This impossibility is a symptom of the fact that the divergence that gives rise to this geometry, e.g., the $\alpha$-divergence given in Equation~\eqref{eq:alpha_div}, is not a Bregman divergence, but only an $f$-divergence~\cite{Amaridivergences}.
 To better understand the nature of the $\alpha$-divergence, let us consider in detail its relationship with Bregman divergences.
-Bregman divergences, as given in Eq.~\eqref{eq:Bregman}, can also be expressed as
+Bregman divergences, as given in Equation~\eqref{eq:Bregman}, can also be expressed as

-Hence, $\pazocal{D}_\Phi[\xi;\xi']$ measures how convex the function $\Phi$ is at $\xi$ in the direction of $\xi'-\xi$~\footnote{This also explains the asymmetry that exists in the arguments of a Bregman divergence.}, and exploits the fact that a first-order approximation of a convex function always underestimates its value --- i.e., that $\Phi(\xi') \geq \Phi(\xi) + \textrm{D}(\xi)\cdot(\xi'-\xi)$, where $\textrm{D}$ is the (Euclidean) gradient.
-Interestingly, such first-order approximation can also be built on an intermediate point between $\xi$ and $\xi'$, which leads to
+Hence, $\pazocal{D}_\Phi[\xi;\xi']$ measures how convex the function $\Phi$ is at $\xi$ in the direction of $\xi'-\xi$~(this also explains the asymmetry that exists in the arguments of a Bregman divergence) and exploits the fact that a first-order approximation of a convex function always underestimates its value (i.e., that $\Phi(\xi') \geq \Phi(\xi) + \textrm{D}(\xi)\cdot(\xi'-\xi)$, where $\textrm{D}$ is the Euclidean gradient).
+Interestingly, such a first-order approximation can also be built on an intermediate point between $\xi$ and $\xi'$, which leads to

 where $\xi_\alpha=\frac{1-\alpha}{2} \xi + \frac{1+\alpha}{2} \xi'$, with $\alpha\in (-1,1)$ being a one-dimensional parameter that regulates how close $x_\alpha$ is to $\xi$ and $\xi'$.
-This inequality leads to a family of divergences indexed by $\alpha$, given by
+This inequality leads to a family of divergences~\cite{zhang2004divergence} indexed by $\alpha$, given by